matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 ## Pipes

-- Functions that format data for use in a template
+- Functions that format data for use in a template.
-- Only used in a template
+- Only used in a template.
-- Some pipes are built into Angular
+- Some pipes are built into Angular.

 ```console
 ng generate pipe convert